Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • Specialized staffing partner

 A veterinarian recruitment agency with an employer-only focus screens for clinical fit and culture, compressing search cycles.
-Pulivarthi Group sends shortlists, not long lists, and remains present through offer, credentialing, and start.
+Importantly, Pulivarthi Group sends shortlists, not long lists, and remains present through offer, credentialing, and start.

 • Veterinary schools and residencies